taylor-pike/taylor-pike.github.io/_posts/2020-08-20-first-post.md

 My favorite movie is The Sixth Sense.

-My favorite music is Indie, especially by Phoebe Bridgers.
+My favorite type of music is Indie, especially by Phoebe Bridgers.

 I love breakfast tacos.

 I am on the Women's Swimming and Diving team for A&M.

-I have a travel blog [here] (http://tayloruntamed.com/).
+[You can find my travel blog here.] (http://tayloruntamed.com/)

 I am taking this class because my interest in blogging.